humbhionline/humbhionline/src/main/resources/templates/dashboard/html/actual_terms.md

 1. Any changes done to this document would be communicated via the application and via email if registered with the platform.
 Your continued usage of the platform assumes that you agree to the changes made to the document.
 It is your responsibility to keep a watch for the changes to this document and take action  accordingly.

 ## Contact us
- If you have any questions about this Agreement, the practices of the platform, or your experience with the Service, you can contact us at <a href="mailto:support@humbhionline">support@humbhionline.in</a>.
+ If you have any questions about this Agreement, the practices of the platform, or your experience with the Service, you can email us at <a href="mailto:support@humbhionline">support@humbhionline.in</a> or  call us at <a href="tel:9845114558">9845114558</a>.